-The ten scholarship amounts are as follows, and will be distributed after the winners have been notified on the summer of 2014.
+The ten scholarship amounts are as follows, and will be distributed after the winners have been notified on November 24th, 2014.

 - $5,000 – First Prize